Residence Halls & Eastview Terrace

 - In buildings/rooms where a room sign with white/cork board is provided, decorations are limited to static cling items.

-- All door decorations must be removed prior to the student being checked out of the room.
+- Remove all door decorations before checking out of the room.
 Damages to the doors as well as any extra cleaning required will be the responsibility of the residents and may result in a charge to the student account.
 Housing staff will determine the nature and extent of all damages.
 Any materials found to be offensive or outside the boundaries of reasonable community expectations will be referred to the area Residence Life staff.

-Students may decorate the window(s) in their individual residence hall room as well as the window(s) in their hall lounge provided that it is done according to the guidelines that follow.
+Students may decorate the window(s) in their individual residence hall room as well as the window(s) in their hall lounge according to the guidelines that follow.
 Adhering to these guidelines will prevent windows from being damaged and eliminate potential safety hazards.

 - Decorations must be removable (not permanent).
-Only water-based poster paint may be used for painted decorations.
+Use only water-based poster paint.

 - For emergency reasons, such as in the case of a fire, one-half of the total window space must be transparent.